Homestead Hydro

 The Day My Lower Back Formally Resigned

-The 'Simple' Science for the Non-Engineer
+The Simple Science for the Non-Engineer

 Before we moved here, if you’d asked me about PSI (pounds per square inch), I would have assumed you were talking about a new brand of athletic shoes.
 Now I know it’s the difference between a nice garden soak and a pathetic trickle that wouldn't even satisfy a thirsty sparrow.
+When you're off-grid or just trying to save your well pump, understanding how water moves is the difference between success and a very expensive puddle.

-Here is the 'city person' version of the physics: Water is heavy.
+Here is the city-person version of the physics: Water is heavy.
 If you put it high up, it wants to go down.
 The higher you put it, the harder it pushes.
 I learned that for every 2.31 feet you lift a water tank, you get about 1 PSI of pressure.
-Since my back garden is about 50 feet away from my main water source and slightly uphill (of course it is), I had to get creative with elevation.
+Since my back garden is about 50 feet away from my main water source and slightly uphill (because of course it is), I had to get creative with elevation.
+I didn't have an engineering degree or a fancy budget, but I did have a stubborn refusal to carry another bucket.

 The $42 Parts List (Because the Landlord Isn't Paying)

-When you're starting out, you think you need to buy the $500 'Complete Irrigation Kit' from the big box store.
+When you're starting out, you think you need to buy the five-hundred-dollar Complete Irrigation Kit from the big box store.
 You don't.
-I spent my $42 on three specific things: a bulkhead fitting ($14), a brass ball valve ($16), and a 50-foot lead-in hose ($12) that I found on sale.
-Everything else was scavenged from the 'I might need this someday' pile behind the barn.
+I spent my forty-two dollars on three specific things: a bulkhead fitting (about fourteen bucks), a brass ball valve (around sixteen), and a 50-foot lead-in hose that I found on sale.
+Everything else was scavenged from the 'I might need this someday' pile behind the barn, which is growing at an alarming rate.

 The Great Pallet Tower of Terror